raffg/covid-19/README.md

 ![indicators](images/indicators.png)

-There are four indicators, each consisting of the current value for the indicator, in red, and a percent change from yesterday, in green.
+There are four indicators, each consisting of the current value for the indicator, in red, and the change from yesterday, in blue for increasing values and green for decreasing.

-- **CUMULATIVE CONFIRMED** is the running total of all cases tested and confirmed in the selected region.
+- **CUMULATIVE CONFIRMED** is the running total of all cases tested and confirmed in the selected region. *(Note: This value is highly dependent upon the testing rate and almost certainly is an underestimate of actual infections.)*
 - **CURRENTLY ACTIVE** measures only the cases active today.
 It is calculated as `ACTIVE = CONFIRMED - DEATHS - RECOVERED`
 - **DEATHS TO DATE** measures the running total of all COVID-19-related deaths